Hypercubers/hypercubing.xyz/docs/faq.md

 - [CFOP](/methods/3x3x3x3/cfop.md)
 - [3-Block](/methods/3x3x3x3/3block.md) (4D FreeFOP)
 - [Octachoroux](/methods/3x3x3x3/octachoroux.md) (4D Roux)

+As of 2024, 3-Block is the most popular speedsolving method and what's used in the world record, but CFOP is also competitive.

 ### How do I start learning to solve 4D puzzles?